learn-co-curriculum/hs-git-environment-setup/README.md

 ***If you are using a Chromebook, ignore these instructions.
 You will not be using homebrew and you completed the rest of these steps when you received your computer.***

+***If you have Yosemite installed on your computer, you will need to manually install the command line tools first, by typing in terminal `xcode-select --install`***

 ###1.
 Set Up a Github Account

 If you are looking at this on Ironboard, then you've already created an account on [Github](github.com).
 This first step was easy.